KAYRA CLOUDEN '18

 Alumna says University of New Haven ‘changed the trajectory of my life’

-The Communication, Film & Media Studies programs at the University of New Haven are designed to give you the specialized skills you need to creatively and successfully adapt to the continuing evolution of both interpersonal and mass communication.
+The Communication program at the University of New Haven are designed to give you the specialized skills you need to creatively and successfully adapt to the continuing evolution of both interpersonal and mass communication.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.